lucacarniato/capstone-project/README.md

 For each feature, the records in the train set were grouped by the target value (0/1) to assess if the means group values were significantly different (t-test with a p-value <0.05).
 It was found that the mean group values were different, except for the month feature.
 For this reason, the month was dropped (Figure 2).
 This result was unexpected because severe accidents with personal injuries were expected to occur more frequently in fall or winter when the wheater conditions can be worse.

 ![Fig2](figures/Fig5.jpg)
 [Figure 2.
 Bar chart for month feature grouped by severity code]

 As expected, collisions involving a pedestrian or a bicycle more frequently results in a personal injury compared to collisions with no pedestrian or bicycle involved (Figure 3 and 4).
-When forecasting the severity of a collision is important to take into account the presence of persons and bicycles (such as at pedestrian of bicycle crossings).
+When forecasting the severity of a collision, it is important to take into account the presence of persons and bicycles on the road (such as at pedestrian of bicycle crossings).

 ![Fig3](figures/Fig6.jpg)
 [Figure 3.
 Bar chart for PERSONCOUNT feature grouped by severity code]